danadria/danadria.github.io/_pages/about.md

 About
 ======

 My name is Daniel Anadria.
-I am an AI scientist with a background in computational statistics working on responsble AI systems in patient care.
+I am an AI scientist with a background in computational statistics working on responsible automation of clinical decision-support.
 I hold a doctoral researcher position at Utrecht University (dept. Methodology & Statistics) with affiliate appointments at University Medical Center Utrecht (Julius Center) and Delft University of Technology (fac.
 Technology Policy and Management).

 My work combines data science and system-theoretic methods with the aim of guiding the responsible development, implementation, and maintenance of clinical decision-support systems in patient care.
 The primary aim of my work is to ensure that data-driven systems exhibit human-centric values in their operations.